Confluex/mule-labs/confluex-performance-tools/README.md

 </dependency>
 ```

-Add the aspect weaver into the build **if you need to instrument functional test cases**
+Add the aspect weaver into the build **if you need to instrument from functional test cases**

 ```xml